Whang-od: Career

 Her early tattoo works did not earn her any income but due to the influx of tourists in her town, she was earning at least Php 5,000 a day for her tattooing in 2015.
 She accepts around twenty to thirty customers every day.
 She only does simple tattoos nowadays due to her advanced age.
 Her apprentices, all women, have continued the tradition for her and their people.

 The tattoo ink she uses is composed of indigenous materials, usually a mixture of charcoal and water that is tapped into the skin using a thorn from a calamansi or pomelo tree.
 This ancient technique of batok dates back a thousand years and is relatively painful compared to conventional techniques.
 She uses designs found in nature and basic geometric shapes.
 She has numerous signature tattoos, but since 2017, her signature tattoo is composed of three dots, representing herself and her two apprentices, depicted as a continuation of the art form from the older to the next generation.

 Aside from being a tattoo artist, Whang-od is a respected village elder and plays the nose flute.
 She also does agricultural tasks such as feeding pigs and chickens, and cultivating rice.

+Tourists who wish to be tattooed by Whang-Od must venture through a series of travels in order to get to her.
+There are no direct flights to Buscalan village, as it is a rural area about 400 kilometers north of Manila City.
+International tourists that fly in from out of the country to Manila, Philippines, will then board a bus for 4-6 hours to the next stop, Baguio.
+From Baguio, another 4-6 hour bus ride is required to get to Bontoc, the nearest town to Buscalan Village.
+Once in Bontoc, travellers must seek local transportation like tricycles and jeepneys that will take them further up the mountains towards the village.
+Finally, the last step before seeing Whang-Od after about 12-15 hours of travel, is a 2-3 hour hike into the mountains usually led by a local guide.
+While the journey is a bit rigorous, tourists and travellers found it to be all a part of the experience to be able to experience the “last” and oldest mambatok.